Return to Common Sense

 o UN non-binding Resolution 194 allowed refugees to return “to live in peace with their neighbors.”

-o Right of Return also applies to Jews who were forced to flee oppression.
+o Right of Return also applies to Jews who were forcedb to flee oppression.

-o Official UN sources place the number of Palestinian refugees as a result of the 1948 war at 726,000.
+o Official UN sources place the number of Arab refugees as a result of the 1948 war at 726,000.

 · The number of Jews expelled from Arab countries, since Israel was formed, totaled 856,000.